The collection is open for research.

 Item, Folder number and/or title, Box number, H.C.
 Branson papers, MSS 319, Special Collections, MSU Libraries, Michigan State University, East Lansing, MI.

-The H. C. Branson papers were processed by Kassy Fineout, August 2008.
+The H. C. Branson papers were processed by Kassy Fineout, August 2008, and accurals by Lydia Tang in 2017.

 Henry Clay Branson (1904-1981) grew up in Battle Creek, Michigan, and later attended Princeton in 1924.
 He then spent three years in Paris only to return to Michigan in 1929 to attend the University of Michigan.
 In Ann Arbor he married, fathered the first of his three daughters in 1934 and eventually graduated from the university in 1937.
 Branson read Doyle as a boy, followed Philo Vance’s cases in Paris in the pages of Scribner’s Magazine and was one of the most familiar of card-holders at the Ann Arbor Public Library, where he withdrew and consumed hundreds of mystery stories, all contributing to his becoming a mystery writer.